taketwo/vim-ros/README.md

   * substitution args
   * environment variables
   * paths with `$(find ...)` substitution
-- goto file with `gf` command (when the cursor is on a tag with 'filename' attribute)
+- goto file with `gf` command when the cursor is on a tag
+  * with 'file' attribute
+  * with an attribute that has a value matching `$(find ...` pattern

 ### Xacro files